johnkommas/Wallpaper/README.md

 ---

-By properly setting these variables, you ensure the application has access to the necessary resources, such as the database, VPN connection, and file system pathways.
-Let me know if you have any questions about the configuration!

 3. **Replace Placeholders**:
    - Replace `your_database_user`, `your_database_password`, etc., with the correct credentials and connection details required for your ERP system.